 Today's post (part one in a two-part series) is by National Archives Volunteer Bill Nigh.
 When I was assigned my first volunteer project, one associated with the U.S. Secret Service (Record Group 87), I wasn’t sure what to expect.
 Like many my age, I picture the Secret Service agent climbing on the rear deck of … Continue reading The U.S. Secret Service: It Took 42 Years to Protect the President

-This post was written by Harry B. Kidd, a volunteer at Archives II, for the volunteer newsletter, The Columns.
-In the spring of 1918, the German Army launched a major offensive in the hope of achieving a quick victory before the full weight of American Forces could be brought to the line.
-Beginning in May … Continue reading Photographs of the 3rd Infantry Division in France During World War I
+This post was written by Harry B. Kidd, a volunteer at the National Archives in College Park, MD (Archives II), for the volunteer newsletter, The Columns.
+In the spring of 1918, the German Army launched a major offensive in the hope of achieving a quick victory before the full weight of American Forces could be … Continue reading Photographs of the 3rd Infantry Division in France During World War I

 Today's post is written by Judy Luis-Watson, volunteer coordinator at Archives II in College Park, Maryland.
 During World War I (WWI), more than 12,000 American Indians served in the armed forces of the United States.
 In the army, their many roles included serving as gunners, snipers, patrol workers, messengers, scouts, medical personnel, radio operators, as … Continue reading The Blue Arrow Head

 Today's post is written by Erin Townsend, an archivist based out of Archives II who helps coordinate our digitization projects.
 This year marks the 50th anniversary of the establishment of the Peace Corps.
-Numerous events and activities have already taken place to commemorate this milestone, including programs at the Smithsonian Folk Life Festival, 50th … Continue reading Happy 50th, Peace Corps!
+Numerous events and activities have already taken place to commemorate this milestone, including programs at the Smithsonian Folklife Festival, 50th Anniversary World … Continue reading Happy 50th, Peace Corps!

 Today's post is the first in an occasional series where we will highlight some of the work of our volunteers.
 Janet Hodges is a volunteer with the Volunteer Office at the National Archives at College Park.
 First, this isn’t about genealogy; I don’t like genealogy.
 I leave that exercise to my daughter who enjoys spending … Continue reading Finding My Father in the Archives